jstewmc/api/README.md

 $request->getData();  // returns ['foo' => 'bar', 'baz' => 'qux']
 ```

-The data will always be encoded as [JSON](http://www.json.org).

 ## Responses

-A response is the data from the service's output.
+A response is the data contained in the service's output.

-You can parse the service's output using the `parse()` method:
+You can parse the service's output using the `parse()` method (keep in mind, this would normally be handled for you by the client):

 ```php
 use Jstewmc\Api;